camunda/camunda-docs-manual/site/src/documents/api-references/rest/filter/01-get-query.html.md

 ---

-Query for a list of filter using a list of parameters.
+Query for a list of filters using a list of parameters.
 The size of the result set can be retrieved by using the [get filters count](ref:#filter-get-filters-count) method.